apuder/PocketTRS/README.md

 Once the PocketTRS card is assembled, connect a VGA monitor, a PS/2 keyboard and optinally a speaker to the audio jack.
 Power up PocketTRS via the micro-USB connector.
 You should see the TRS-80 `Cass?` prompt on the monitor.
 After booting PocketTRS, the following hotkeys are available via the PS/2 keyboard:

-* &lt;F1&gt;  - Enable lowercase
+* &lt;F4&gt;  - Enable lowercase
-* &lt;F2&gt;  - TRS-80 &lt;CLEAR&gt; key
-* &lt;F3&gt;  - PocketTRS Configuration
+* &lt;F5&gt;  - PocketTRS Configuration
-* &lt;F4&gt;  - Send screenshot to the printer
+* &lt;F6&gt;  - Send screenshot to the printer
 * &lt;F9&gt;  - Reset Z80
 * &lt;ESC&gt; - TRS-80 &lt;BREAK&gt; key
+* '\\'         - TRS-80 &lt;CLEAR&gt; key

-&lt;F3&gt; allows the configuration of various aspects of PocketTRS, including setting up Wifi credentials and TRS-IO.
+&lt;F5&gt; allows the configuration of various aspects of PocketTRS, including setting up Wifi credentials and TRS-IO.
 Once Wifi is setup, the printer interface can be accessed via <a href="trs-io.local/printer">trs-io.local/printer</a>.

 Use the configuration settings to activate TRS-IO.
 Alternatively it is possible to connect an external TRS-IO/FreHD card via the 50-pin expansion interface.
 In that case make sure that the internal TRS-IO is disabled.